NiclasSchmuck/SE-iOS/README.md

 This example application is loading an json File locally into a codable structure (you will learn what that exactly is) and insert it into a list using SwiftUI.

 ##How to import?
-1. If you want to import my Code into your own xCode, you firstly have to create a project by File -> New -> Project
+1. If you want to import my Code into your own Xcode, you firstly have to create a project by File -> New -> Project
 2. Select Single View App
 3. Name it, add your organisation Team, and choose the User Interface SwiftUI.
 4. Check Include UI Tests & Include Unit Tests (if unchecked only)